 Whenever somebody mentions Malay food, nasi lemak springs to my mind immediately.
 This simple and classic dish is readily available everywhere in Singapore, yet every stall has its own way of preparing it.

-So what makes a scrumptious plate of nasi lemak?
-There are three crucial components: the rice, the chilli and the fried chicken.
-Since we Singaporeans love spicy food, we always look out for good, fiery chilli.
-And a piece of fried chicken is quintessential for a complete nasi lemak experience.
+So what makes a scrumptious plate?
+There are two crucial components: the rice and the chilli.
+Since Singaporeans love spicy food, we are always on the lookout for good, fiery chilli.

 Nestled in a coffeeshop in Bukit Batok, Nurul Delights serves up an impressive assortment of Malay dishes.
 But the stall’s Nasi Lemak (S$2.50) is what most customers flock there for.

 The coconut rice at Nurul Delights has a slightly chewy texture, though every grain of rice is firm.
 The sambal that comes with it also complements the fragrant rice perfectly with its lingering heat.

 Every set includes slices of fried egg and a decently-sized chicken wing as well.
 With a crunchy outer layer, the chicken meat was pleasantly juicy and tender.

 413 Bukit Batok West Avenue 4, Singapore 650413